 After that summer in Berlin, I conducted my postdoctoral studies at St. Antony’s College at the University of Oxford in the UK.
 I also conducted studies at the Leonard David Institute for International Relations and the Harry S. Truman Research Institute for the Advancement of Peace at the Hebrew University.

-Before getting the tenure-track position, I was also a recipient of the prestigious Lady Davis Fellowship at the Department of Asian Studies.
-Besides teaching, the postdoctoral fellowship enabled me to focus on publishing four papers out of my PhD project as well as starting new ones on Hallyu fandom.
+Before getting my tenure-track position, I was a recipient of the prestigious Lady Davis Fellowship at the Department of Asian Studies.
+Besides teaching, the postdoctoral fellowship enabled me to focus on publishing four papers related to my PhD project, as well as starting new ones on Hallyu fandom.

 Do you have any skills or knowledge you wish you had learned more during uni?

-I wish I could learn more Korean because you are able to learn a language permanently if you begin earlier.
+I wish I had learned more Korean, because one is able to learn a language permanently and life is too short.

 Walk us through the book “Hallyu 2.0” and give us three of your favourite publications.

-I’m interested in Korea’s cultural miracle which is also known as the “Korean Wave” or Hallyu.
-Additionally, I’m also interested in its economic miracle (Miracle over the River Han).
+I’m interested in Korea’s cultural miracle, which is known as the “Korean Wave,” or Hallyu.
+I’m also interested in its economic miracle (the Miracle over the River Han).

-For instance, I took part in a fascinating project on the fandom of Korean popular culture in Israel and the Middle East together with colleagues from the faculties of humanities and social sciences.
+For example, together with colleagues from the faculties of humanities and social sciences, I took part in a fascinating project on the fandom of Korean popular culture in Israel and the Middle East.

-My three favourite publications are based on my PhD project dealing with cross-cultural similarity, resource complementarity and industrial espionage in Israeli-Korean technological collaborations.
+My three favourite publications are based on my PhD project, which deals with cross-cultural similarity, resource complementarity, and industrial espionage in Israeli-Korean technological collaborations.
 Each paper explored these topics through the lens of postcolonial imagination and imagery to understand the broader image of South Korea in the post-miracle era as a kind of work-in-progress toward a Western-like and developed economy.

 What advice do you have for international students who are planning to enroll in the same course as you?

-Even though your programme is in English, please learn Hebrew in school or by yourself as much as possible.
-Israelis know how to speak English, but to understand the local realities, one has to master the language.
+Even though your programme is in English, please make every effort to learn Hebrew in school or by yourself.
+Israelis know how to speak English, but to understand the local environment, one must master the language.